Diary of Flying Officer Clifford Timothy O'Riordan, 1942-1943 - Part 7

 had been shot up by an 88 on the

-way to the target & carried on.
-Good show.
+way to the target & carried on. good Show.

 Went to the De Grey rooms in York.

-Macwilliams & Rusty turned up with some
+Macwilliam & Rusty turned up with some

 old boys.